Interception-m/Interception-UI/README.md

 # Interception UI Library

-A Drawing API-based UI library for Roblox executors.
+A Drawing API-based UI library for Matcha.
 Renders a fully interactive menu with tabs, panels, widgets, configs, and floating info panels — all using the Drawing API.

 ---